s-macke/concepts-of-programming-languages/docs/exercises/Exercise4.md

 Use https://s-macke.github.io/Forthly/ to solve the following problems.

 - Write a function, which takes one integer as argument and calculates the cube x³ of that number.
-- Write a function which which prints the numbers from 1 to 10.
+- Write a function which prints the numbers from 1 to 10.
-- Write a function, which checks whether the given number on the stack is a prime number (loop over all odd numbers and test via the word "mod")
 - Write a function "swapv", which swaps the content of two variables

 ```Forth